Saga Dawa Greetings!

 Profound peace, natural simplicity, uncompounded luminosity, I have found the nectar-like Dharma!

-After 45 years of embodying the teachings and sharing his wisdom, Shakyamuni Buddha entered parinirvana in a forest grove in Kusinagar in his 81st year while surrounded by 500 disciples.
+After his first teaching in which he presented the Four Noble Truths, Shakyamuni Buddha spent the next 45 years embodying his realizations and sharing his wisdom.
+He entered parinirvana (liberation after death) in a forest grove in Kusinagar in his 81st year while surrounded by 500 disciples.
 With his last breath, he said to his students:

 It is in the nature of all things that take form to dissolve again.